Astrud Gilberto: Solo career

 Her first solo album was The Astrud Gilberto Album (1965) on Verve Records.
 She would go on to record eight more albums for the label by 1970.
 Beginning as a singer of bossa nova and American jazz standards, Gilberto branched out stylistically in the 1970s, with her album Now (1972) featuring more contemporary música popular brasileira and tropicália influences, covering artists such as Jorge Ben and Milton Nascimento.
 Through her career, she would record songs in Portuguese, English, Spanish, Italian, French, German, and Japanese.

 In 1965, she performed in São Paulo, her first performance in Brazil since relocating to the United States.
 She was well-received by her audience, but the Brazilian press treated her harshly.
 Gilberto never performed again in Brazil after this, though she's also stated that she continued to enjoy visiting Brazil as an incognito traveler rather than as a performer.

 In 1966, she married Nick Lasorsa, a widowed Philadelphia bar owner, with whom she had a second son, Gregory Lasorsa, settling in Lower Merion Township in the Philadelphia Main Line suburbs.
-The marriage eventually ended in divorce.
-Gilberto resided on an off in the Philadelphia area for the remainder of her life, though she lived in New York City during much of the 1980s and 1990s.
+Gilberto resided on and off in the Philadelphia area for the remainder of her life, though she lived in New York City during much of the 1980s and 1990s.
+After her marriage, she scaled back her touring and live appearances, and those performances were more often in Europe and Japan than the United States.
+Most offers she received from the United States were for nightclub gigs, which was a venue she did not want to perform in at the time.
+However, she continued a steady album release schedule into the early 1970s.

+Career hiatus

+Following the release of Now in 1972, her album releases and live performances became more sporadic, and she was largely inactive in music for much of the mid- to late-1970s.
+In a later interview, she said that during this period there was an approximately six-year period where she did not sing at all, and had transitioned into raising her children and living the life of a suburban housewife.

+Nevertheless, she recorded an album in 1977 (released in 1978), That Girl from Ipanema.
+The album features a disco version of "The Girl from Ipanema", as well as "Far Away", a duet with Chet Baker.
+The album failed to chart and did not restart her career.

+In a 1982 interview, she said that married life was easy at first because of her self-described submissiveness, but became more difficult as she "Americanized" and became more independent and assertive.
+She eventually separated from Lasorsa at the end of the 1970s, and the two were later divorced.